Your garden is an Ecosystem

 Your garden is beautiful because it’s full of life, and the plants are only a vehicle to that end.

 As habitat loss is the number one cause of declining wildlife populations, we have simply left no place for wildlife to go.
-But each of us can make a difference by doing just one thing for wildlife in our own gardens:
+But each of us can make a difference by doing just one thing for wildlife in our gardens:

-~Three of that same plant is better.
+• Three of that same plants is better.

-~A garden full of a wide variety of many different types of indigenous plants that provide for wildlife year-round is best.
+• A garden full of a wide variety of many different types of indigenous plants that provide for wildlife year-round is best.

 This will help to preserve the biodiversity of each of our local regions.
 Each of us can choose at what level we will contribute to protecting against the loss of biodiversity in our gardens.

-*To view our curated list of indigenous plants on our online shop, click here:
+*To view our curated list of Indigenous plants on our online shop, click here:

 https://www.capegardencentre.co.za/collections/indigenous-garden

-The Power of taking the First Step:
+The Power of Taking the First Step:

 If every one of us did just one positive thing for wildlife in our gardens, the cumulative effect would be enormous!